paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/The Impact of COVID-19 on Residential Relocation Decisions in GTA.md

         - 75% response rate
         - Sample distribution is closely matching the population distribution
 - Findings
-    - Factors that affect long-term choice before the pandemic and after pandemic shifted such that proximity to services and stores is no longer importnat
+    - Factors that affect long-term choice before the pandemic and after pandemic shifted such that proximity to services and stores is no longer important
     - No trends in relocation was found
 - Conclusions
     - Based on this study, COVID seems to be a sudden shock in the system and not a long term effect